Rock 'n' Roll to the Rescue

 "Rock 'n' Roll to the Rescue" is a song by American rock band the Beach Boys from their 1986 album Made in U.S.A.
-Written by Mike Love and Terry Melcher, it was released as a single on June 9, 1986 and reached number 68 on the U.S. Billboard pop singles chart.
+Written by Mike Love and Terry Melcher, it was released as a single on June 9, 1986 and reached No. 68 on the U.S. Billboard pop singles chart.

 Cash Box said that it "features the unforgettable vocal harmonies and fun-loving trademarks that have endeared the Beach Boys to audiences for all these years."
 Billboard said "theme and beat date from their earliest days, vocal arrangements from their maturity."